Trump announces national emergency to obtain billions for border wall

 Trump pushes back on conservative influence to build border wallFeb.
 15, 201901:58

+"The current situation at the southern border presents a border security and humanitarian crisis that threatens core national security interests and constitutes a national emergency.
+The southern border is a major entry point for criminals, gang members, and illicit narcotics," Trump said in the proclamation, released later in the afternoon, when he also signed the appropriations measures.
+"Because of the gravity of the current emergency situation, it is necessary for the Armed Forces to provide additional support to address the crisis."

-Trump addressed the voices of dissent on his right flank Friday, saying that conservative commentator Ann Coulter is "off the reservation."
+Trump addressed the voices of dissent on his right flank in his Friday morning remarks, saying that conservative commentator and sometime critic of his approach Ann Coulter is "off the reservation."
 He also said that allies like Fox's Sean Hannity and radio talk show host Rush Limbaugh have his ear but "they don't decide policy."

 The emergency declaration could allow him to spend money on barriers from a variety of accounts, including the $1.4 billion in the appropriations bill, if his actions clear legal hurdles.